-BPOM Regulations No. 30/2017 (as amended by BPOM No. 15/2020) and No. 29/2017 (as amended by BPOM No. 14/2020) require importers to obtain an entry permit (SKI) for each shipment in order to release the products at customs.
-BPOM also provides a priority service for the issuance of SKI with a maximum process approval time of 10 days.
-Priority service is given to importers with good track records that have obtained approval five times for new SKI registrations without any additional or incomplete documents.
+BPOM Regulations No. 30/2017 (as amended by BPOM No. 15/2020) and No. 29/2017 (as amended by BPOM No. 14/2020) require importers of processed foods, raw food materials, food additives, processing aids, food ingredients, and others to obtain an entry permit (SKI) from the Head of BPOM for every shipment in order to release the products at customs.
+SKI applications can be submitted online at https://e-bpom.pom.go.id.

+BPOM also provides priority service for the issuance of SKI with a maximum with a maximum process approval time of less than of eight hours.
+Priority service is given to importers with good track records that have obtained approval six times for new SKI registrations without any additional or incomplete documents.
 The imported products must have at least two-thirds of shelf life remaining at the time of import.